vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 ##Starting the server to preview the code##

-In the previous version we were directly running the nectar server, However since we are essentially working from ground up.
-Let us make another change and add a forward from favorite_products to nectar.
+In the previous version we were directly running the nectar server, However since we are essentially working from ground up, let us make another change and add a forward from favorite_products to nectar.

 In favorite_products/web/router.ex: